 In South Asia, GWOPA has supported the establishment of P-WOPs, the national WOP platform in Pakistan.
 The network of urban water supply and sanitation service providers in Pakistan have been entrusted with the mandate to extend water and sanitation services to all.
 P-WOP will support Pakistan's utilities as well as other WSS operators in their efforts to achieve universal watsan coverage throughout Pakistan.
 UN-HABITAT Pakistan, in collaboration with GWOPA and the Water and Sanitation Program – South Asia (WSP-SA), supports the secretariat of P-WOPs which is based in the Government of Punjab's Planning and Development Department Urban Unit.

 WOP-Africa was established as a sub-program of the African Water Association (AfWA) in Johannesburg in 2007 by representatives of over 50 African Water Utilities.
 The regional platform for WOPs on the continent was established with support from UN-HABITAT, the Water and Sanitation Programme of the World Bank and the International Water Association.
+The WOP-Africa Secretariat is currently comprised of 3 staff members, with Dr. Simeon Kenfack being the programme coordinator.
+The Secretariat is based in Abidjan, Ivory Coast, at the AfWA's headquarters.

 Although twinning and partnerships had long been practiced in Africa, the Hashimoto action plan created the momentum and political will to build an African platform to significantly scale up WOPs on the continent.
 Thus the idea of establishing a regional WOP initiative for Africa was developed with the overall goal of supporting African countries in their efforts to achieve universal coverage for WATSAN services with the MDGs as a common benchmark.